LBL-EESA/alquimia-dev/doc/api/APIv0.rst

 Alquimia will use `Semantic Versioning <http://semver.org/>`_ for its public API.

+Required parts of the interface API include:

 * :doc:`function <APIv0_functions>` call signatures
 * :doc:`data structures <APIv0_structures>`
 * :doc:`constants <APIv0_constants>`

+The required parts of the interface will be compiled into ``libalquimia_c.a`` and ``libalquimia_fortran.a``.

+There is also an optional C utility library containing reuseable code for common tasks (allocating memory, printing data)

 * :doc:`c utility library <APIv0_c_utils>`

 Required Functionality
 ~~~~~~~~~~~~~~~~~~~~~~